Automattic/jetpack/projects/plugins/jetpack/readme.txt

 4. Promote your newest posts, pages, and products across your social media channels.

 == Changelog ==
+### 10.9.1 - 2022-05-19
+#### Improved compatibility
+- Contact Form: ensure the option to export forms to a CSV file works with the upcoming version of WordPress, 6.0. [#24173]
+- General: Jetpack is now fully compatible with the upcoming version of WordPress, 6.0. [#24083]
+- General: Jetpack now requires a more recent version of WordPress (5.9). [#24083]
+- General: remove backwards compatibility code now that Jetpack requires WordPress 5.9. [#24086]

+#### Bug fixes
+- Publicize: ensure that Publicize works when publishing posts via AJAX requests, like when using the Elementor plugin. [#24387]
+- Secure Sign On: add the secure and httponly attribute to cookie used to log in. [#24418]

 ### 10.9 - 2022-05-03
 #### Major Enhancements
 - VideoPress: add settings for controlling VideoPress video privacy.